astronomer/airflow-dbt-demo/README.md

 **Notes**
 - If you make changes to the dbt project, you will need to run `dbt compile` in order to update the `manifest.json` file.
-This may be done as part of a CI/CD pipeline, or as a separate step in a production pipeline run *before* the Airflow DAG is triggered.
+This may be done manually during development, as part of a CI/CD pipeline, or as a separate step in a production pipeline run *before* the Airflow DAG is triggered.
 - The sample dbt project contains the `profiles.yml`, which is configured to use Astronomer's containerized postgres database **solely for the purpose of this demo**.
 In a production environment, you should use a production-ready database and use environment variables or some other form of secret management for the database